writings on math, logic, philosophy and art

 Reality Negation Limitation

-The category of Limitation is a very misunderstood one, as this triad is based on the concept of truth and classical logic is inherently bivalent - its propositions have just two possible truth values - true and false, and the triad of quality has three categories.
-So what is the third one?
+The category of Limitation is often misunderstood because this triad is based on truth.
+Classical logic is bivalent: propositions are either true or false, yet this triad of quality has three categories.
+So, what is the third?

-Intuitionistic logic, represents the opposite view - the view that knowledge is subjective and it has a limited scope.
-For this reason, it contrasts reality not with limitation, but with negation i.e. a thing can be B or not B, but it doesn’t have to be one or the other, because, since the predicate B is made up, there is no reason to think that it should apply to every object in the universe.
+In contrast, intuitionistic logic represents the opposite view, that knowledge is subjective and limited in scope.
+Here, rather than contrasting reality with limitation, we use negation.
+A thing may be B or it may not be B, but it doesn’t have to be one or the other, because, since the predicate B is made up, there is no reason to think that it should apply to every object in the universe.
+This is a contrast to classical logic where all things are either B or non-b.

-Again, using reality and negation, I can only make a statement about a given object, e.g. saying that this object is B or saying that it is not B. While when using limitation, I am making a statement about the whole universe - postulating that it is divided into B’s and non-B (or perhaps un-B).
+Again, in intuitionistic logic, when using reality and negation, I can make a statement that concerns a given object, such as saying it is B or not B. When using classical logic and limitation, however, I am making a statement about the entire universe, postulating it as divided into B’s and non-B’s.

 For example, if I say of the soul, “It is not mortal”—by this negative judgment I should at least ward off error.
 Now, by the proposition, “The soul is non-mortal,” I have, in respect of the logical form, really affirmed, inasmuch as I thereby place the soul in the unlimited sphere of immortal beings.
 Now, because of the whole sphere of possible existences, the mortal occupies one part, and the immortal the other, neither more nor less is affirmed by the proposition than that the soul is one among the infinite multitude of things which remain over, when I take away the whole mortal part.

-For more info, check the chapter on logic in my Category Theory book.
+For further reading, see the chapter on logic in my Category Theory book.

 Relation